wckdouglas/tgirt_smRNA_correction/README.md

 ## Add correction factor to fragment BED file ##

-This module use the index from last step to
+This module use the index from last step to add a column indicating the correction factor to a fragment bed file.

 ```
 usage: tgirt_correction.py [-h] -f FASTA [-b BED] [-i INDEX]